JingyunLiang/FKP/README.md

 ## KernelGAN-FKP

-To test KernelGAN-FKP, run this command:
+To test KernelGAN-FKP (no training phase), run this command:

 ```bash
 cd KernelGANFKP